ravencats111/stats220/content/assignments/assignment1.md

 ### Question 7

-You’re interested in riding behaviours of users of different genders conditional on their user types.
-Produce a small multiples of bar charts to display the tallies of trips by each `gender`, faceted by `usertype` on columns.
+You’re interested in riding behaviours of users of different genders based on their user types.
+Produce a side-by-side bar charts to display the tallies of trips by each `gender`, grouped by `usertype`.
 You should end up with a **ggplot** object called `p3`.

     p3